ibexa/documentation-developer/docs/tutorials/extending_admin_ui/4_adding_a_custom_tag.md

 eZ Platform's RichText Field contains some built-in elements you can use, such as an image or a table.
 You can also add custom tags that will enable you to add additional elements to RichText Fields.

-In this step you will add a custom tag which will enable you to create a special note box called a Factbox.
+In this step you will add a custom tag, which will enable you to create a special note box called a Factbox.

-See full documentation of custom tags in [Extending the Online Editor](../../extending/extending_online_editor#custom-tags).
+See full documentation of custom tags in [Extending the Online Editor](../../extending/extending_online_editor.md#custom-tags).

 ## Configure the custom tag